Who can get help from Adult Social Care

 What happens next

-After your assessment, if you can get help from us, we’ll put together a support plan with you.
-Find out more about support plans.
+After your assessment, if you can get help from us, we’ll put a support plan together with you.

 We'll also offer you a financial assessment to see if you can get help towards the cost of your care.